-I’ve worked at home for over eleven years.
+I’ve worked at home for over twenty years.

 This has never been an issue for me—until now.
 Not that any of the preceding has become an issue, but I have introduced another decidedly non-business sound.

 Last year I moved my office from a windowless room in the basement to an unused bedroom on the main floor.
 When the weather is nice, I open up the window for some fresh air.